"Aging Gracefully"

 Well, quite frankly, it is complete BS.

-The cultural expectation that women should just passively roll over and let time do its worst—while simultaneously being penalized by society when time inevitably does its worst—is a trap.
+The cultural expectation that women should just passively roll over and let time do its worst, while simultaneously being penalized by society when time inevitably does its worst, is a trap.
 Even more exhausting is the friendly fire: women judging other women for how they choose to navigate this trap.
-Whether a woman chooses a cabinet full of five-hundred-dollar skincare, a standing appointment for Botox, or absolute, untouched nature, the judgment follows.
+Whether a woman slathers on a five-hundred-dollar skincare routine, has a standing appointment for Botox, or is absolutely untouched and natural, the judgment follows.
 We have turned aging into a moral playground, and it’s time to stop being mean girls.

 To understand why the "just age naturally" crowd is so out of touch, we have to look backward.
 There is a bizarre, modern myth that women’s fixation on beauty is a recent pathology—a sickness born of Instagram filters, the Kardashians, and the predatory marketing of the multi-billion-dollar anti-aging industry.